magento/merchdocs/PURCHASE_ORDERS.md

 Negotiable quotes allows buyers and sellers to negotiate a price for a purchase order before purchasing.
 To enable negotiable quotes, set XXXXXXXXX in the ACL.
+Negotiable quotes works the same way as with a regular order.

+1. User creates an order and submits it for a negotiable quote.
+1. When the quote is approved, the buyer will continue the checkout process.
+1. All orders in the store are automatically converted to purchase orders.
+Click the 'Create Purchase Order' button to compete the checkout process.

+The purchase order will then go through any defined approval process.

 ## Manage Purchase Orders